Prof. Lara Dolecek

 Zehui (Alex) Chen is a Ph.D. student in the Electrical and Computer Engineering Department at the University of California, Los Angeles (UCLA).
 He received his M.S. degrees in Electrical Engineering from UCLA in 2018.
 He received his B.S. degree in Electrical Engineering from Purdue University, West Lafayette in 2016.
 He is currently a graduate student researcher in the Laboratory for Robust Information Systems (LORIS) at UCLA.
 His research interests include coding theory, information theory and their applications in new memory media.

 Alex’s hobbies include playing violin, playing badminton, and trying out different foods.

 Homa Esfahanizadeh is a PhD student in Electrical Engineering Department at the University of California, Los Angeles (UCLA).
 She received her M.S. and B.S. degrees from the University of Tehran in 2015 and 2012, respectively.
 Currently, she works at the Laboratory for Robust Information Systems (LORIS), and her focus is on coding schemes for modern storage systems.
 Her research interests include coding theory, signal processing, and graph theory.

 Homa received a departmental fellowship from UCLA at 2015 for her outstanding academic achievements.
 She was also among the top 10 percent of students who graduated from University of Tehran in 2012.

-In his spare time, Clayton enjoys playing soccer, training in martial arts, reading, and hanging out with friends.
+In his spare time, Ruiyi enjoys snowboarding, going to gym, and hanging out with friends.